istio/istio.io/content/en/blog/2022/getting-started-gtwapi/index.md

 With Istio's API, the client-side representation is defined using an Istio Gateway resource, with L7 traffic moved to a VirtualService, not coincidentally the same configuration resource used for routing traffic between services inside the mesh.
-Although the Istio API provides a good solution for ingress traffic management for large-scale application, it is unfortunately an Istio-only API.
+Although the Istio API provides a good solution for ingress traffic management for large-scale applications, it is unfortunately an Istio-only API.
 If you are using a different service mesh implementation, or no service mesh at all, you're out of luck.

 ## Enter Gateway API